 E-4-10 John Stroud An early settler arriving in 1771.
 Had a pole house built and 8 acres cleared in 1773.
 Marched from Packersfield in response to the Lexington alarm under Lt.
 Abijah Brown in 1775.
 Served at the battle of Bennington (1777).
 Left Packersfield in 1777 for Peterborough. [...]

 E-5-4 The house currently at this location is a modern one built on the cellar hole of an older house built by John White in 1781.
 The original house burned the night of October 1, 1966.
 John White was a minuteman from Mansfield, Massachusetts who came to Packersfield in 1781. [...]

 D-4-26 Approximate location of the second home of Jonas Davis.
-Remnants obscured when the current hose was built in1882.
+Remnants were obscured when the current house was built in1882.
 Jonas Davis was one of three brothers to come to Packersfield from Rutland, Massachusetts after the Revolution.
-He purchased 100 acres of land from his father, John Davis, in 1779 and [...]
+He purchased 100 acres of land from his father, John Davis, in 1779 [...]

 B-2-7 Jonathan Haild Jonathan Haild (also Hale and Heald) moved here from Templeton, Massachusetts.
 He was born in Acton, Massachusetts in 1740.
 The Acton connection is undoubtedly how he met William Barker (C-4-1) and his family marrying that man’s oldest daughter, Rhoda.
 He served in the Braddock Campaign with his [...]

 D-2-10 Jonathan Lovejoy was born in Hollis in 1754, enlisted from there and settled here in 1791 after service in the Revolutionary War.
 He and his wife, Rebecca, had three children.
 Their youngest daughter, also Rebecca, married Absolom Farwell and lived with Jonathan until he died in 1825.
 The Lovejoys [...]